 Can You Have Dental Sedation While Pregnant?

-Pregnancy can be a wonderful experience, but it can involve uncertainty and precaution.
+Pregnancy can be a wonderful experience but involves uncertainty and precaution.
 Pregnant women are often classified as “at-risk” individuals for several reasons.
 This is why the question even comes up about the safety of dental sedation during pregnancy.
 At Dental Brothers, we understand your concern.
-We take every possible precaution to make sure we offer dental care that’s safe for you and your baby.
+We take every possible precaution to ensure we offer safe dental care for you and your baby.

-We understand that each person’s oral health and well-being may require unique dental care solutions, depending on each individual needs and the criticality of the situation.
-That’s why we carefully evaluate each patient’s health and make recommendations for the solutions that will best meet your specific dental situation.
+We understand that each person’s oral health and well-being may require unique dental care solutions, depending on each need and the criticality of the situation.
+That’s why we carefully evaluate each patient’s health and recommend solutions that best meet your dental situation.

 What is Dental Sedation?

 Sedation dentistry uses medication to relax the patient while alleviating stress and anxiety.
 Dentists can use different levels and forms of sedation based on what the patient needs:

 - Deep sedation.